 We may earn money or products from the companies mentioned in this post.

 Taking a passport photo for a baby is fairly simple, yet so many of us are afraid to attempt it ourselves.
-If you plan to travel internationally with your children, they need passports regardless of their age.
+If you plan to travel internationally with your children they need passports regardless of their age.
+So, it’s not only important to know how to take your baby’s passport photo but how to apply for a baby’s passport.
 Our daughter got her first passport at three-months-old, prior to her first international trip to Costa Rica.
 Unfortunately, we failed in the baby passport photo department.
 Like many parents, we questioned our ability to take a photo that met all the government guidelines, and ended up getting it taken elsewhere.
 In retrospect, it would have been easier and the outcome would have been better had we taken the photo ourselves.

 Our passport photo fail: Baby passport photo or mugshot?

-That should probably be how the description reads inside our daughter’s passport.
-I think my kid is the cutest baby in the world, but her passport picture doesn’t necessarily reflect that.
-For one, she wasn’t having the best day.
+Babies are adorable, whether they smile or not, but don’t think a natural smile is off limits.
+On the day of our daughter’s passport photo, admittedly she wasn’t having the best day.
 I’m not sure what 3-month-olds have to be cranky about, but cranky she was.
 And she absolutely refused to smile.

 Since we were planning an international trip, I had only a couple of months to submit the necessary paperwork and photos for our baby’s first passport.
 She could hold her head up decently at that age, but could not yet sit on her own.
 Unfortunately, passport guidelines require that no other person, not even their hands, can be in a passport photo.
 So there I was in a corner drugstore chain, holding my baby with awkwardly out-stretched arms trying to keep both my body and my hands out of the shot.

 Apparently, the teenage clerk with the point-and-shoot camera didn’t care that my sweet girl is infinitely cuter when she smiles.
-He made no attempt to make her giggle or smile before the photo was snapped.
-So, the end result was a baby who looks mildly terrified, confused, and uncomfortable.
+He made no attempt to get even a slight facial expression from our daughter when the photo was snapped.
+So, the end result was a baby who looks mildly annoyed, confused, and uncomfortable.

-In all reality, I don’t think the picture is as bad as I jokingly tell the story.
+In all reality, I don’t think the picture is as bad, and it definitely worked for her passport.
 But I did learn a few lessons from my experience.
 If I had it to do over again, I guarantee my baby’s passport photo would have turned out a lot better if I would have taken the picture myself at home.

 TRAVELING INTERNATIONALLY WITH YOUR INFANT?
 CHECK OUT THESE TIPS TO HELP YOUR BABY OVERCOME JET LAG.